 The leading charities and non-profit food distribution centers in the county are below.
 Thousands of senior citizens, low income families, and children receive help from the centers each year.
 Free hot meals (including during the holidays), ensure for senior citizens, free food, and more is offered.
 Some even offer free household furniture.

 American Charities, Inc. - The charity offers emergency food assistance for anyone in need.
 Clients may visit once a month for aid.
 (303) 227-2303

 Aurora Interchurch Task Force (dial (303) 360-0260) - Free emergency food and groceries are provided for residents of Aurora.

 Northglenn Christian Church - A food pantry is open part time.
 Dial (303) 452-3787

 St. Augustine Catholic Church - The center is located in Brighton, and emergency food is provided to individuals and families living in the service area who are experiencing a crisis.
 Phone (303) 654-1040

 GRH Basic Needs - Program - Personal care items are distributed, as well as free food.
 In addition, families can also receive hygiene items, baby items and diapers and as needed.
 Call (303) 426-0430.

 A number of other food distribution centers operate in Adams County too.
-Find more food pantries in Adams County.
+Find more free food pantries in Adams County.